Jewish Ethnographic Expedition: Photography

 A print made by Solomon Yudovin after the expedition.

 Solomon Yudovin, An-sky's 20-year-old nephew, was the official photographer of the expedition.
 Yudovin was a student of Vitebsk artist Yudel Pen, and learned photography working in photographic studios.
 His photographs are different from "traditional expedition photography".
-Morris-Reich writes that there is no clear distinction between scientific and artistic photos made by Yudovin, and that he "sometimes mixed genres within the same photograph", given as an example a "photographs of a Jewish blacksmith from Slavuta, which merges racial discourse, revolutionary Russian iconography, and ideas of Jewish productivity", and even that Yudovin's "racial type photographs of Jewish blacksmiths thus partook of the language of socialist propaganda".
+Morris-Reich writes that there is no clear distinction between scientific and artistic photos made by Yudovin, and that he "sometimes mixed genres within the same photograph", given as an example a photograph of a "Jewish blacksmith from Slavuta, which merges racial discourse, revolutionary Russian iconography, and ideas of Jewish productivity", and even that Yudovin's "racial type photographs of Jewish blacksmiths thus partook of the language of socialist propaganda".
 Morris-Reich also notes that Yudovin's photographs were not strictly scientific photographs of "racial type".
 He "treated the subjects gently, with empathy, reverence, even intimacy", and as a result, his photographs "were free of exoticization and strove instead to normalize Jewish visibility".

 Photographs made during the expedition are in the collections of several museums in Russia (Russian Museum of Ethnography and Kunstkamera), Israel (Israel Museum and Archive of the History of the Jewish People at Giv'at Ram, Jerusalem), the US, and in private collections.
 There is no full catalogue of the photographs.
 Yudovin became a well-known Soviet artist, highly influenced by his experience during the expedition.
-After the publication of the book Photographing the Jewish Nation in 2009, which gathered around 170 photographs, Yudovin was called simultaneously "a brilliant young photographer", and An-sky's "teenage nephew ... merely a photographer on demand" by different reviewers.
-Yudovin's photographs were compared to Alter Kacyzne's Roman Vishniac's, and W. E. B. Du Bois'.
+After the publication of the book Photographing the Jewish Nation in 2009, which gathered around 170 photographs, Yudovin was called simultaneously "a brilliant young photographer" and An-sky's "teenage nephew ... merely a photographer on demand" by different reviewers.
+Yudovin's photographs were compared to Alter Kacyzne's, Roman Vishniac's, and W. E. B. Du Bois's.